DuffautM/PathFinder/README.md

 Either you are in a park, forest or montain, you can put a beacon where the person can go to see a beautiful view or make a parkour.
 And if a person is lost, he can watch is bracelet and come back to the beacon.
 This use case is more toursit friendly but it can be use also for shcool trip.<br/>
 The teacher has a beacon, so the students who wander a bit far from the group won't hae to worry getting lot because they will only need to check their wrist to find their way back.<br/>
 Finally, a person reached by a disease or a disability can wear a beacon or bracelet to let other people know where to find him in case of a problem or emergency.
+It may also be used in a more professional environment, such as the workplace.
+If a company receives visitors for an appointment, they can be provided with a bracelet that will led them to the appropriate meeting room.

 ## Project management